 As a country that was fought over for years by colonial powers, St Lucia is home to countless relics.
-In the north-west, Pigeon Island National Park has to be visited, and is home to many colonial relics left over from when the French and British battled it out for St Lucia.
+In the north-west, Pigeon Island National Park is home to many colonial relics left over from when the French and British battled it out for St Lucia.

 Staying in the colonial period, head to Diamond Falls Botanical Gardens in Soufrière.
-Tropical plants and gorgeous colors are everywhere in this garden that’s set on an estate from the 18th century.
+Expect tropical plants and gorgeous colors in this garden set on an 18th century estate.

 Both countries will provide a treat for your taste-buds, with cuisine focused around seafood.

 As a nation made up of numerous islands, it will come as no surprise that Bahamian cuisine is focused around seafood.
 So if you are a seafood lover, this is the country for you!

 Fried conch (aka cracked conch) is a popular dish in the Bahamas and is served in a variety of ways – look out for it on menus.
 Baked crab is another dish that’s very popular – it’s made up of crab meat, bread crumbs and egg, all baked within the crab shell itself.

 However you can also get lots of American and European food in the Bahamas, and many restaurants cater to tourists tastes.
 There’s plenty of American chain restaurants and fast food joints in the Bahamas as well.